yalemethods/SOP/README.md

 In most cases, the UNIX enviroment you installed includes `make`.
 If not, you need to install it.
 See, e.g., the [GNUwin32 project](http://gnuwin32.sourceforge.net/packages/make.htm).

 See [Pandoc's website](http://pandoc.org/installing.html#windows) on how to install `pandoc` and `pandoc-citeproc`.

-See [Python's manual](https://docs.python.org/2/using/windows.html) for installation instructions for Python 2.7.

 Finally, the two main TeX distributions for windows are [MiKTeX](https://miktex.org) and [TeX Live](http://tug.org/texlive/windows).